cardano-scaling/hydra/docs/docs/dev/commit_to_a_Head.md

 also happens automatically but here we want to describe this process and bring it closer to Hydra users.

-It is worthwhile mentioning that deposit deadline is the same as the value used for contestation period which the users control by specifying it in the arguments to `hydra-node` executable.
+It is worthwhile mentioning that deposit deadline is double the value used for contestation period.
+This gives the users control by specifying the contestation period it in the arguments to `hydra-node` executable.

 ::::info
 Deadline information is present in the `CommitRecorded` API server output.